bhilimon/bender/README.md

 ## Assembly
 See [doc/ASSEMBLY.md](https://github.com/bhilimon/bender/blob/main/doc/ASSEMBLY.md), there's a few assembly [images](https://github.com/bhilimon/bender/tree/main/images) as well.

-## Audio Files & Prep
+## Audio Files, Prep, and Issues
 For copyright reasons no audio files are included.
 You'll have to find them online and convert them down to a low enough bitrate your microcontroller can support and to small enough file sizes for the flash storage limitations of the microcontroller.
 You can use [this guide](https://learn.adafruit.com/microcontroller-compatible-audio-file-conversion) to convert your files.

-## Audio Notes / Issues
-At the time of this writing (April 2021) the RP2040 CPU is still brand new and there seems to be a few audio issues that need to be worked out with CircuitPython.
-  * The first audio file played always has noise/static.
-Any further audio usually plays fine.
-As a work around I play a 0.1 second .wav file on startup.
-  * The CircuitPython audio playing() function is bugged/broken/unreliable so we can't use it to determine when audio is/isn't playing.
-Since we want to show a special LED animation only when audio is playing, that's a problem.
-The current workaround for this is to add the length of the audio clip (in seconds) into the beginning of the filename.
-For example "07-File.wav" means that file is 7 seconds long.
-Needs 2 digits.

-I'm sure both of these issues will be fixed in future releases of CircuitPython.
-There are open bug reports.

-Unrelated to the issues above, the other issue you may have is audio being too loud or too quiet.
-You currently can't control the volume in CircuitPython and there is no easy volume control on the I2S (digital) amp.
-You can add a resistor to change the gain (see product page & guide) but I found it to still be too loud and had to modify the audio files to make them quieter.
-If the audiomixer module gets added to RP2040 boards in CircuitPython in the future it might offer some volume control.

-I also tried using an [analog amp](https://www.adafruit.com/product/2130), controlled with PWM (audioiopwm), which does have a gain/volume control knob, but was getting a lot of white noise/interference from the LEDs despite having them on a non-shared PWM pin and keeping it away from other wiring.
-It also had the same audio issues listed above.

-So ... just keep in mind that prepping your audio files isn't quite as easy and downloading them, but it does work.
+I use 11025 Hz, 16 bit, mono audio files which works good.
+I have some weird audio chirping / noise when using 22050 Hz audio files.
+I don't know why, but going down to 11025 Hz works fine and there is no noticeable loss of quality.

 ## Other Notes / Limitations
  * The teeth and eyes are separate NeoPixel chains since I don't want the eyes included in the animations.
 This can easily be changed by changing wiring and code.